 It’s a tough old world, as a parent to a three year old I am already hugely concerned about how she will fair in the big wide world she is slowly migrating into.
 Will she be strong enough?
 Confident enough?
 Brave enough?
 Will she truly reach her potential?

 In my own instinctive way, I try to instill these values in her, but the truth is…I don’t really know what I’m doing here, or even if what I’m doing is effective in any way whatsoever.
+Looking forward I am also concerned how much schools emphasise promoting a positive mindset in the classroom.
 So when I was approached by the good folk behind Positive Edge Education about their parenting programmes which focus on teaching children resilience and the power of having a growth mindset, being intrigued was a gross understatement.

 The programme focuses on guiding your child in the direction of having a growth mindset – which in essentially what is required for your child to develop a resilient approach to the world at large.
 That means teaching your child to view challenges as an opportunity, to try new things, and to throw aside that crippling fear of failure that modern day Western society seems to have become crippled with.